Problem-solving the natural way

 When heated up in the presence of a catalyst, individual chemical units (monomers of propylene) link together by forming extremely strong carbon-carbon bonds with each other which results in polymers (which are long chains of monomers) bonded together to form polypropylene.

-But we use them because they are relatively cheap (unless you buy handy packs form garden centres) and alternatives are not mainstream products.
+But we use them because they are relatively cheap (unless you buy handy packs from garden centres) and alternatives are not mainstream products.

 When given the choice it’s hard to find any situation where natural materials don’t offer significant benefits over synthetic alternatives, hence their increasing popularity.